openstack/project-team-guide/doc/source/repository.rst

 Please ensure you keep the ``DEPRECATED,`` prefix you added to project description in step 2a.

+In all the patches, use Depends-On on ``governance`` patch submitted in Step 1.

-Step 3: Remove docs.openstack.org content
+Step 4: Remove docs.openstack.org content
 -----------------------------------------

 Inform users that reach the ``docs.openstack.org`` page of your